Robert Dudley, 1st Earl of Leicester: Learning, theatre, the arts, and literature

 Apart from their legal function, the Inns of Court were the Tudor equivalents of gentlemen's clubs.
 In 1561, grateful for favours he had done them, the Inner Temple admitted Dudley as their most privileged member, their "Lord and Governor".
 He was allowed to build his own apartments on the premises and organised grand festivities and performances in the Temple.
 As Chancellor of Oxford University Dudley was highly committed.
-He enforced the Thirty-nine Articles and the oath of royal supremacy at Oxford, and obtained from the Queen an incorporation by Act of Parliament for the university.
+He enforced the Thirty-nine Articles and the oath of royal supremacy at Oxford, and obtained from the Queen an incorporation by an act of Parliament, the Oxford and Cambridge Act 1571 (13 Eliz.
+1. c.
+29), for the university.
 Leicester was also instrumental in founding the official Oxford University Press, and installed the pioneer of international law, Alberico Gentili, and the exotic theologian, Antonio del Corro, at Oxford.
 Over del Corro's controversial case he even sacked the university's Vice-Chancellor.

 Around 100 books were dedicated to Robert Dudley during Elizabeth's reign.
 In 1564/1567 Arthur Golding dedicated his popular translation of Ovid's Metamorphoses to the Earl.
 Dudley took a special interest in translations, which were seen as a means to popularise learning among "all who could read."
 He was also a history enthusiast, and in 1559 suggested to the tailor John Stow to become a chronicler (as Stow recalled in 1604).
 Robert Dudley's interest in the theatre was manifold, from academic plays at Oxford to the protection of the Children of St. Paul's and of the Royal Chapel, and their respective masters, against hostile bishops and landlords.
 From at least 1559 he had his own company of players, and in 1574 he obtained for them the first royal patent issued to actors to allow them to tour the country unmolested by local authorities.
 The Earl also kept a separate company of musicians who in 1586 played before the King of Denmark; with them travelled William Kempe, "the Lord Leicester's jesting player".